dbos-inc/dbos-docs/docs/api-reference/testing-runtime.md

 :::warning

-This method *drops and re-creates* the Operon system database.
+This method *drops and re-creates* the DBOS system database.
 You will lose all persisted system information such as workflow status.
 Don't run unit tests on your production database!

 :::